nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `addTask TITLE -d DESCRIPTION -s status`
 * The status field is optional.
 * If status field is not provided, the Task will be assigned a default value of uncompleted.
+* status field can only take on the values completed or uncompleted

-Examples: `addTask assignment -d Math quiz 2 - completed`
+Examples: `addTask assignment -d Math quiz 2 -s completed`

 ### 2. Deleting Task: `deleteTask`